masalomon01/heroku-kafka-eze/README.md

 The easiest way to install the package is through pip.
 ```
 pip install heroku-kafka-eze
+pip3 install heroku-kafka-eze
 ```

 ## Usage

 This package uses the [kafka-python package](https://github.com/dpkp/kafka-python) and the `HerokuKafkaProducer` and `HerokuKafkaConsumer` classes both inherit from the kafka-python base classes, and will contain all the same methods.
+It also uses the [heroku3 package] (https://github.com/martyzz1/heroku3.py) it's a python wrapper for the heroku api.

 Note: You can use this package on locally too.

-Note: To test it is working on local I would install [heroku-kafka-util](https://github.com/osada9000/heroku-kafka-util) so you can see messages are being sent or simply use heroku CLI and install the heroku-kafka plugin.
+Note: To test it is working on local I would simply use heroku CLI with the heroku-kafka plugin or install [heroku-kafka-util](https://github.com/osada9000/heroku-kafka-util) so you can see messages are being sent.

 ### Producer